ammdias/finctrl/MANUAL.md

   or relative path (relative to the directory the application was started).
   The tilde ('`~`') may be used in substitution of the users' absolute home path.
+- **edit** (*positional*, *optional*): instructs the program to open the file on an external text editor before executing the commands.
+If no editor is explicitly configured, via the [set editor] command, the program will scan the `VISUAL` and `EDITOR` environment variables to discover the editor to launch.
+If no editor is configured on those variables, an error will be output and no editor will be launched.
+The commands in the text file will be executed after closing the editor (remember to save the file).

 ### trim